 Multiple James Beard Award-winner Donald Link demonstrates his skills in various restaurants throughout the neighborhood.
+For upscale, Herbsaint is known for their wine list and French-Seasonal cuisine.
+New in 2019, Gianna serves Italian small plates.
 Peche is the perfect spot for fresh seafood in a trendy atmosphere, while Cochon is where to try all things Cajun.
-Looking for something a little more casual?
-Grab a sandwich and some small plates from Cochon Butcher right nextdoor.
+Looking for something a little more casual and quick?
+Grab a sandwich and some small plates from Cochon Butcher right next door.

 This multi-vendor food hall is perfect for those who can’t decide what they want to eat.
 From oysters and poke, to fresh salads and empanadas, your group can choose from a variety of options.
 The sleek space is also great for just grabbing a drink.

 Known for its “Gallery Row,” Julia Street is the most popular thoroughfare in the area.
-Wander through over a dozen art galleries, such as Jonathan Ferrara and Arthur Roger, or check out one of the popular street parties, such as White Linen Night.
+Wander through over a dozen art galleries, such as Jonathan Ferrara and Arthur Roger.
 The Contemporary Arts Center (CAC) is a great stop for modern art enthusiasts, while the Ogden Museum celebrates southern art.

 New Orleans doesn’t have to be all heavy dishes of meat and fried seafood.
 Pescatarians, vegans, vegetarians and everyone in between can enjoy the lighter dishes at Carmo.
 The causal café offers tropical dishes and is nationally-certified sustainable.